Home » Teach » Lesson Plans » Lesson 1: Exploring Paper With Your Hands

 Overview

-Students will use their hands as tools to change paper in different ways.
+In this lesson, students will use their hands as tools to change paper in different ways.

 Grade Level